jamessutton600613-png/GQR/EverythingAboutGQRupto57.md

 The programme reaches its summit, identifying the universal discrete geometry of the universe.

 - **GQR 54 – 56 (The Ladder):** Sutton identifies the Schrödinger-Heisenberg Divisibility Fracture.
-Non-commuting updates generate Floquet-Organized Ridges and a universal `\pi`-cadence ladder in transport observables.
+Non-commuting updates generate Floquet-Organized Ridges and a universal $\pi$-cadence ladder in transport observables.

 - **GQR 57 (The Selection Law):** The finale.
 Sutton defines the law of structure:

-  `D(n, \epsilon) = D_0(n) + c\epsilon`
+$$D(n, \epsilon) = D_0(n) + c\epsilon$$

-  It asserts that structure emerges when a system locks into a quantized branch (`n`) of the AOI ladder.
+  It asserts that structure emerges when a system locks into a quantized branch ($n$) of the AOI ladder.
 Selection in biology (like immunity) is re-read as a physical process of "Geometry-Conditioned Accessibility".

 ## Final Blurb Summary